 What is limp mode?
 Symptoms, causes, and how to fix it

-If you experience a loss of power and see some warning lights on your dashboard, then your car may well have entered into limp mode.
+If you experience a loss of power and see some warning lights on your dashboard, then it may be that your car is in limp mode.

 It’s called this because the car will limit power to protect it from possible damage, while still allowing it to hobble on to your garage or destination.

-There are a number of reasons why a car may go into limp mode, and in this article we look into the symptoms, causes and potential remedies for this issue.
+There are several reasons why a car may go into limp mode, and in this guide we’ll look at the symptoms, causes and potential remedies.
+We’ll also explain how to bypass limp mode, and whether this is ever a good idea.

-Aside from the sudden loss of power and warning lights, your car may also exhibit a number of other symptoms when going into Limp mode:
+Aside from the sudden loss of power and warning lights, your car may also exhibit a few other symptoms when going into limp mode:

-• Auxiliary functions may stop working -heating, air conditioning
+• Auxiliary functions may stop working, such as heating and air conditioning

 • The maximum revs will be limited to as low as 2,000-3,000rpm